Life insurance may seem impossible for those with a criminal record, particularly a felony. But is it that difficult? Let’s learn.

 Yes, it is possible to get life coverage.
 Depending on the nature of your conviction, you will have to wait from two to ten years after probation ends before you can apply for life insurance.

-However, keep in mind that many companies will offer some type of coverage after the required time has passed.
+However, remember that many companies will offer some coverage after the required time has passed.
 Furthermore, you have options in accidental and final expense insurance that provide affordable options in case life insurance is unreachable or too expensive.